nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Finding an applicant by multiple prefixes

-    1. Prerequisite: For sample data to be utilised, delete the database storage `addressbook.json` from folder `/data` and re-run the application.
+    1. Prerequisite: For sample data to be utilized, delete the database storage `addressbook.json` from folder `/data` and re-run the application.

     1. Test case: `find s/4000 i/oct` <br>
        Expected: Applicant with expected salary ranging from `3500` to `4500` **and** interview in October are listed.
 Command success message shown in result display.